 In honoring and celebrating Black history, we contribute to the healing and perfecting of the union we are called to build as a nation.
-Intersections International is proud to honor this call every day in our work towards justice and reconciliation.
+We are proud to honor this call every day in our work towards justice and reconciliation.

 To honor Black History Month this year, we are excited to share this resource list celebrating the work of Black activists and advocates, artists, writers, athletes and clergy.
 In extension of Intersections’ commitment to LGBT equality and inclusion, in this collection we have made an effort to include many Black trailblazers who are members of the LGBT community

 Top L-R: Rebecca Cox Jackson, Grant-Michael Fitzgerald, Ibrahim Abdurrahman Farajajé, Desmond Tutu, Pauli Murray, Rebecca Perot

 Bottom L-R: Walatta Petros, Delois Blakely aka Queen Mother, Delores Berry, Peter J. Gomes

 Through the centuries, Black religious leaders have been spiritual visionaries, global peacebuilders and queer changemakers.
 The luminaries on this list have all used a faith-rooted value system to work for justice, equality and inclusion in both their faith communities and society as a whole.

 Dr. Delois Blakely is a former Roman Catholic nun and Goodwill Ambassador for the African Union to the United Nations; she is a religious leader and global activist for women’s rights, children and the elimination of poverty.